 10. Jenna wasn’t supposed to die so suddenly

-Danielle Panabaker’s death as Jenna happens kind out of nowhere, Clay and Whitney attempting to pull her out of Jason’s lair when all of sudden Jason’s machete finds its way through her torso from underneath.
-It plays against the slasher film rules (i.e., she’s done nothing morally wrong to have earned her death) as well as trick the audience who wouldn’t expect the apparent female lead to go out like that.
+Danielle Panabaker’s death as Jenna happens kind out of nowhere.
+Clay and Whitney are attempting to pull her out of the underground lair when all of sudden Jason’s machete finds its way through her torso from underneath.
+It plays against the slasher film rules (i.e., she’s done nothing morally wrong to have earned her death) as well as tricks the audience who wouldn’t expect the apparent female lead to go out like that.
 She is, after all, probably the only nice person in the entire film other than Clay, especially since Whitney is more of a MacGuffin than an actual character.

 Jenna was always supposed to die for those exact reasons, but her actual death wasn’t supposed to go down like that.
 In the script, Jenna actually escapes with Clay and Whitney, enjoying a long enough moment of peace while they hide that she would make a joke about hoping her second date with Clay went much better.
 Jason would then show up to kill her via a fire extinguisher.
 They didn’t have enough budget left to do that, though.

 11. Since 1982, only 5 other films have had bigger drops at the domestic box office in their second weekend